Catalan numbers and a conjecture on the maximum composition length of a Kac module: Introduction

 \subsection{Weight and cap diagrams}

+Since the Catalan number $C_n$ was defined without numbering the $2n$ points to be connected, it seems likely that the set $\flat f$ could be enumerated without the use of coordinates, using lattice paths.
+However we follow the tradition in representation theory of describing highest weights using their ``numerical marks."
+The details are unimportant for our main result.
+If suffices to say that there is a bijection between $X(r)$ and the set $F_r$ defined in the next paragraph, for details see \cite{MSe}.
+We use the same symbol for $f\in X(r)$ and the corresponding element of $F_r$.
+The material on Kac modules was included solely to motivate the combinatorial problem and we have no more use for the set $X(r)$. \\ \\ We use the language of weight and cap diagrams introduced by Brundan \cite{BS4}, \cite{MSe}.
 Let $F$ be the set of all functions from $\mathbb{Z}$ to the set $ \{ \ti, \ci\}$ such that $f(a) = \ci$ for all except finitely many $a \in \mathbb{Z}$.
 If \be f^{-1}(\ti) =\{a_1 <a_2 \cdots <a_r\},\ee we also write $f =(a_1 , a_2, \cdots , a_r)$ and set $\# f =r$, $F_r=\{f\in F|\# f =r\}$.
-We say $f$ and $g =(b_1 , b_2, \cdots , b_r)$ are equal {\it up to shift} if $a_i - b_i$ is constant.
-The {\it weight diagram} $D_{wt}(f)$ is a number line with the symbol $\ti$ with at each $a_i$ and symbols $\ci$ at all other integers.
+We call $\# f $ the {\it degree of atypicality} of $f$.
+We say $f$ and $g =(b_1 , b_2, \cdots , b_r)$ are equal {\it up to shift} if $a_i - b_i$ is constant. \\ \\ The {\it weight diagram} $D_{wt}(f)$ is a number line with the symbol $\ti$ with at each $a_i$ and symbols $\ci$ at all other integers.
 In Example \ref{xx} when $f=(1,2,3,7,9)$ we draw $D_{wt}(f)$ together with some other information. \\ \\ A {\it cap} $C$ is the upper half of a circle joining two integers $a$ and $b$.
 If $b < a$ we say that $C$ {\it starts} at $b$ and {\it ends} at $a$ and we write $b(C) = b$, and $e(C) = a.$ A finite set of caps is called a {\it cap diagram} if no two caps intersect, and no integers remain inside the caps, unless they are ends of other caps. \\ \\ If $f =(a_1 , a_2, \cdots , a_r)$, the {\it cap diagram} $D_{cap}(f)$ has a cap starting at each $a_i$.
 To find the ends of the caps start with $a_r$ and work from right to left.
 The end of the cap starting at $b$ is located at the leftmost available symbol $\ci$ which is to the right of $b$. \\ \\ We say that a weight diagram and a cap diagram {\it match} if when superimposed on the same number line, each cap connects a $\ci$ to a $\ti$.
-We draw all cap diagrams match that match $f=(2,4)$ numbering the starts of the caps \\ \\ \unitlength{0.48mm}
+In Section \ref{sec1}, given $f \in F_r$ we explain how to enumerate the set $\flat f$ from \eqref{VGL}.
+We draw all cap diagrams match that match $f=(2,4)$ numbering the points where the caps start. \\ \\ \unitlength{0.48mm}